-I was now exactly one week into my journey and with Peter gone, I was by myself for the rest of the trip.
+It was now exactly one week into my journey and with Peter gone, I was by myself for the rest of the trip.
 I planned to spend the next day looking for some species native to the Albany region before continuing my exploration several hundred kilometres east.
-In particular, I wanted to find more Cephalotus and the rare fan-leaved sundew Drosera fimbriata.
+In particular, I wanted to find more Cephalotus and the rare fan-leaved sundew D. fimbriata.

-Although I had already found Cephalotus earlier in my trip, the sea cliff where I had sighted it was not the typical habitat for the species.
-In order to understand its niche, I wished to see it growing in various habitats.
-Without any set coordinates, I simply drove around to various scenic locations, keeping an eye out for likely locations along the way.
-In a roadside ditch near Two People’s Bay, I was able to locate a single specimen of the species in thick growth draining into a swamp.
+Although I had already seen Cephalotus earlier in my trip, the sea cliff where I had sighted it was not the typical habitat for the species.
+In order to understand its niche, I wished to find it growing in various habitats.
+Without any set coordinates, I simply drove around to various scenic locations, keeping an eye out for locations along the way.
+In a roadside ditch near Two Peoples Bay, I was able to locate a single specimen of the species in the thick growth draining into a swamp.
 There were likely more plants hidden in the area but I was quickly ushered out by a water infrastructure worker who informed me that I was actually trespassing in a restricted area, having missed the sign further up the road.

-Somewhat satisfied that I had already located the pitcher plant before noon, I turned my attention to finding Drosera fimbriata, an elusive member of the Stolonifera complex which has interesting whorls of non-carnivorous leaves.
-As a rare species, the publicly available datasets for the species are generalised, so I tried searching in a range of sandy habitats where I believed it would grow.
-My first stop was a small reserve off the highway, where I saw an assortment of species such as Drosera erythrorhiza, pallida and drummondii.
-I also found a small patch of Utricularia tenella growing in a ditch, but alas, no D. fimbriata was seen.
-I then decided to head over to the Manypeaks Nature Reserve, after all its common name is the ‘Manypeaks sundew’.
+Somewhat satisfied that I had already located the pitcher plant before noon, I turned my attention to finding D. fimbriata, an elusive member of the Stolonifera complex which has interesting whorls of non-carnivorous leaves.
+As a rare species, the publicly available datasets for the plant are generalised, so I tried searching in a range of sandy habitats where I believed it would grow.
+My first stop was a small reserve off the highway, where I saw an assortment of species such as D. erythrorhiza, D. pallida and D. drummondii I also found a small patch of U. tenella growing in a ditch, but alas, no D. fimbriata was seen.
+I then decided to head over to the Manypeaks Nature Reserve – after all its common name is the ‘Manypeaks sundew’.

 As I arrived at the coastal national park, I was allured by the many weathered granite hills that emerged out of the landscape.
 I randomly chose a walk and quickly discovered that this was not going to be an easy feat, as the trail mostly consisted of loose sand.
 It ended up taking me more than an hour to finally reach the top of one of the granite hills where of course it started raining on me.
 At this point I was quite mentally deflated as there weren’t many sundews after all the effort.
 I took a few quick snaps of some D. erythrogyne and headed back down the hill.